 The opportunity to create positive change in a young person’s life.

-Our volunteers are at the heart of what we do, and we cannot thank them enough for the passion and commitment they bring to supporting young people from migrant and refugee backgrounds.
+Our volunteers are at the heart of what we do, and we cannot thank them enough for the passion, lived experience and commitment they bring to supporting young people from migrant and refugee backgrounds.

-More than 800 volunteers are currently involved in a range of CMY programs including mentoring young jobseekers, sharing insights with newly-arrived young people on their settlement journey, supporting young people in police custody, or contributing to our youth leadership programs.
+Around 500 volunteers from all different backgrounds are currently involved in a range of CMY programs including mentoring young jobseekers, sharing insights with newly-arrived young people on their settlement journey, supporting young people in police custody, or contributing to our youth leadership programs.

 Please take a look through the following opportunities to see which one would be the most suitable for you.